 Lima has 4 seasons that are as follows…

-Fall, March through May, sees temperatures and humidity combine to make the city feel warm.
-It does not rain which makes fall the busiest for tourism and there are plenty to do in Lima in these months.
+Fall, March through May, sees mild temperatures and humidity combined to make the city feel warm.
+It does not rain which makes fall the busiest for tourism and there is plenty to do in Lima in these months.

 Winter, June through August, has cool weather and no rain, these are the second most popular months with accommodation cost rising and rooms filling fast.
 Winter in Lima is overcast; you will also find a misty fog through the winter months.
 Winter is a great time to experience some great festivals, such as Peruvian Independence Day at the end of July.

 Spring, September through November, the skies are still grey but the temperatures are starting to rise and there is also no rainfall to speak of.
 In the month of September, there is the biggest food festival in South America, called Mistura.
 If you happen to be in Lima, you simply must go to Mistura.

 Summer, December to February, summer in Lima is a combination of perfect weather and clear blue skies.
 In summer, there are wonderful sunsets on the coast so get a good position and take it all in.
 Sometimes Lima feels deserted in summer, as the people of Lima tend to leave the heat of the city for the beach resorts south of Lima.

 As mentioned earlier, Lima is the food capital of Peru.
 No time is a bad time to experience the best restaurants in Lima Peru, with three restaurants in the top world 50 Lima has a great mix of Peruvian and international food for you to try.
 Some of the top restaurants are located in the beachside suburb of Miraflores.
 As a recommendation, try Astrid and Gaston for some of the best Peruvian food you will get in all of Peru.
 A reservation is necessary and you can reserve online.